salesforce/lwc/packages/@lwc/engine/README.md

 ### Dependencies

-`@lwc/engine` does not include any external run-time dependencies.
+`@lwc/engine` does not include any external runtime dependencies.
 There are a few "dependencies" that we've manually imported, but it should be noted that this code has been heavilty modified and has little resemblance to the original public code.

 -   Snabbdom
     -   Our diffing library for DOM nodes.